 Jackson Welding Supply of Pittsburgh, PA provides a list of available argon purity levels and trade names.
 Grade 4.8 goes by the trade name Zero while grade 5.0 goes by Ultra High Purity or UHP for short.
 Below is a list of trade names, purity specifications and ppm limits of trace elements contained within the tank.

-Grade 5.0 argon is treated differently than 4.8 grade argon.
+Grade 5.0 Argon is treated differently than 4.8-grade argon.
 Every time a bottle of 5.0 argon is depleted the supplier cleans the interior of the bottle to remove CO2 and H2O vapors.
-Some bottles also contain a BIP (Built In Purifier) device to scrub the argon before it leaves the bottle.
+Some bottles also contain a BIP (Built-In Purifier) device to scrub the argon before it leaves the bottle.
 These processes and devices mean that the argon is not carrying contaminates with it upon exiting the bottle.

 Grades 4.8 and below do not experience this cleaning process or incorporate a BPI device.
 Many times H2O vapor and CO2 gas get mixed in with the argon.
-For welders the slight mixture of H2O and CO2 isn’t a problem but for spectrometer operators trying to determine Carbon, Boron or Nitrogen it’s a real issue.
-The oxygen present in H2O and CO2 destroy wavelengths from 200 nm and below.
+For welders, the slight mixture of H2O and CO2 isn’t a problem but for spectrometer operators trying to determine Carbon, Boron or Nitrogen it’s a real issue.
+The oxygen present in H2O and CO2 destroys wavelengths from 200 nm and below.
 This is why the incorrect grade of argon will show operators inaccurate information.

 Exhaust tubing is important as well because it provides back pressure in the system.
 When an exhaust line becomes clogged, debris from the sample test area is no longer leaving the test stand.
 Argon feed tubing free of leaks and/or an unobstructed exhaust line work together to move argon from the pressurized bottle through the sample stand to an exit point without impacting the test results.